Content

 The Fourth Amendment protects against intrusions into unreasonable expectations of privacy, but the law is not clear regarding what makes an expectation reasonable.
 We are using various social cognitive theories, including embodied cognition, to examine an individual's expectations of privacy.

-Are you an undergraduate interested in joining our lab as a research assistant?
+Are you an undergraduate interested in being a research assistant?
+Apply to work with us!